-The most common causes of hypothyroidism in pregnant women are Hashimoto thyroiditis and treatment of Graves disease.
+The most common causes of hypothyroidism in pregnant women are

 If women have or have had a thyroid disorder, they and the baby are closely monitored during and after pregnancy.
 Doctors regularly check them for changes in symptoms and do blood tests to measure thyroid hormone levels.

 Usually during pregnancy, Graves disease is treated with the lowest possible dose of propylthiouracil, taken by mouth.
 Physical examinations and measurements of thyroid hormone levels are done regularly because propylthiouracil crosses the placenta.
 The drug may slow the activity of the thyroid gland and prevent the fetus from producing enough thyroid hormone.
 It may also cause a goiter to form in the fetus.
 Synthetic thyroid hormones, usually also used to treat this disorder, are not used with propylthiouracil during pregnancy.
-These hormones may cover up problems that occur when doses of propylthiouracil are too high and may cause hypothyroidism in the fetus.
+These hormones may cover up problems that occur when doses of propylthiouracil are too high, and they may cause hypothyroidism in the fetus.
 Methimazole may be used instead of propylthiouracil.

 Often, Graves disease becomes less severe during the 3rd trimester, so the drug dose can be reduced or the drug can be stopped.